cloudmesh-community/book/chapters/pi/setup-ultimate.md

 ## Setting up a Single Raspberry PI

 Discuss here the steps to do that including burning the sd card.
-IT is fine to use etcher, BUt there is one solution discussed that does dd which we aslo like to keep
+IT is fine to use etcher, But there is one solution discussed that does dd which we aslo like to keep.

+In this section we discuss how to set up a Raspberry pi by hand.
+It starts with burnin an SD Card

+### Burn an SD Card

+For moere advanced options see cm-burn which also works for a single card but requires a purchased product.
+To not have to purcase it we describe here the steps needed to do it be hand.

+1. Burning the SD Card is discussed in Section TBD
+2. Section [Password]{#s-pi-setup-password} discusses how to change the password after you booted the PI. :warning: This must be the first thing before you put the PI on the network or otherwise it is broken into qucikly.
+3. ...

-### Password
+### Password {#s-pi-setup-password}

 Before you bring your Raspberry Pi on the networks, you need to reset the password.
 This can be done by starting the terminal and typing in